diegohpezet/artlog/README.md

 npm run start
 ```

+## To-Do
+- Create profile view
+  - Upload profile picture
+  - Allow users to update their data
+  - Be able to follow users
+  - Be able to search users
+- Create single picture view
+- Add tags to pictures
+  - Edit tags
+  - Filter pictures by tag
+- Be able to remove pictures
+- Like/Download functionality

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improving the app or want to report a bug, please open an issue or submit a pull request.